Skip to main content

 The Three Authentication Factors and Practical Choices

 Knowledge factors prove "something you know," such as passwords or PINs; possession factors prove "something you have," such as smartphones or hardware tokens; and inherence factors prove "something you are," such as fingerprints or faces.
 In practice, SMS authentication is vulnerable to SIM swapping attacks, so TOTP apps (Google Authenticator, Authy) and FIDO2 security keys (YubiKey) are recommended instead.
-In particular, for financial institutions and administrator accounts, you should choose TOTP or hardware keys.multi-factor authentication books on Amazon let you learn about it systematically.
+In particular, for financial institutions and administrator accounts, you should choose TOTP or hardware keys.

 The Difference from Two-Step Verification (2FA)